elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ; ⇒ [1 2 3 4 5 6 7 8 9 10]
 ```

 Functions like `map-reducer` are called a higher-order functions because they accept functions and return functions.
-Let's play around:
+Let’s play around:

 ```clojure
 (reduce (map-reducer dec) [] (range 10))